microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 [![](../_static/images/howto_guides/portal_guide/temporal_slider.png)](../_static/images/howto_guides/portal_guide/temporal_slider.png)

-Samples can also be queried by a sample collection date range by dragging the dots below the temporal slider on the omics page.
+Samples can also be queried by a sample collection date range by clicking and holding to select a date range.
 Sample collection dates are grouped by month.
+The selected date range will be highlighted in gray.

 #### Upset plot

 [![](../_static/images/howto_guides/portal_guide/upset_plot.png)](../_static/images/howto_guides/portal_guide/upset_plot.png)

-The upset plot on the omics page displays the number of samples that have various combinations of associated omics data.
-The axis at the top of the plot refers to the different omics types (MG: metagenomic, MT: metatranscriptomic, MP: metaproteomic, MB: metabolomic, NOM: natural organic matter) and the dots and lines in the graph below represent the combinations of the omics data types.
+The upset plot on the omics page displays the number of samples that have various combinations of associated data.
+The axis at the top of the plot refers to the different omics types (MG: metagenomic, MT: metatranscriptomic, MP: metaproteomic, MB: metabolomic, NOM: natural organic matter) and the dots and lines in the graph below represent the combinations of the data types.
 The numbers and bars on the right side represent the number of samples searchable in the NMDC data portal with each corresponding combination of omics data types.
-This plot will update as query terms are added.
+Clicking either on the bar portion or the number beside it will apply a filter.

 ### *Environment Page*